Share Your Thoughts And Keep In Touch

 Mid Sound is happy to announce FISHTALES, a new quarterly outreach opportunity and collaboration

-And we’ll be looking for your good news stories ( like the Orca gathering at Point No Point October 9th ! ),
+And we’ll be looking for your good news stories ( like the Orca gathering at Point No Point, and the kick-off of construction of the Estuary Restoration at Rose Point in Eglon ! ),

 and the real people you see investing in strategies that improve coastal reslience & salmon habitat locally.